vmkxyz/vmk-xkb-layout/README.md

 # Before you Read
-the documention is still a work in progress<br>
+The documention is still a work in progress.<br>
-for now Linux only, uses the X11 xkb system (which you can use on wayland)<br>
+For now Linux only, uses the X11 xkb system (which you can use on wayland).<br>
-note: the right alt key, aka 'AltGr' will be refered to as 'RAlt' in the documentation<br>
+Note: The right alt key, aka 'AltGr' will be refered to as 'RAlt' in the documentation.<br>

 # About This Project
 This project is a collection of keyboard layouts mainly targeted for people who prefer the US keyboard layout but need to write czech diacritics.
 While not inspired by it, it has a similar goal to the [czech coder layout](https://github.com/michalkahle/czech-coder-xkb) made by [Michal Kahle](https://github.com/michalkahle), however, this is a standalone layout with multiple variants in it reather the a single variant of the Czech layout.

 # Layout Variants
 The layout currently features 2 variants:
-* default: Allows you to type Czech diacritics with RAlt and type Greek letters with RAlt+Shift, also adds a lot of other characters (see [layout images](readme/vmk_default/))
+* default: Allows you to type Czech diacritics with RAlt and type Greek letters with RAlt+Shift, also adds a lot of other characters (see [layout images](readme/vmk_default/)).
-* nobloat: only has Czech diacritics added under RAlt, nothing else (see [layout images](readme/vmk_nobloat))
+* nobloat: Only has Czech diacritics added under RAlt, nothing else (see [layout images](readme/vmk_nobloat)).

 # How to Use
-1.  clone this repo `git clone https://github.com/vmkxyz/vmk-xkb-layout.git`
+1. Clone this repo: `git clone https://github.com/vmkxyz/vmk-xkb-layout.git`
-2.  copy the layout to the /usr/share/X11/xkb/symbols/ `sudo cp vmk-keyboard-layout/vmk /etc/share/X11/xkb/symbols/vmk`
+2. Copy the layout to the `/usr/share/X11/xkb/symbols/` directory: `sudo cp vmk-keyboard-layout/vmk /etc/share/X11/xkb/symbols/vmk`
-3.  reboot
+3. Reboot
-4.  set your keyboard layout to vmk (and variant to nobloat if you prefer that)
+4. Set your keyboard layout to 'vmk' and chose your variant.

 that should work, havent tested it much tho